inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave1.md

 ### User stories based on the MVP-requirements
 Below follow user stories that were designed in terms of the MVP-requirements:
-- as a player I wish to see a game board to be able to
+- as a player I wish to see a game board to be able to play
+- as a player I wish to see my robot on the board to be able to make my decisions
 - as a player I wish that my piece/robot will move on the game board,
 - as a tester I wish to move a piece/robot by using keyboard keys to test the robot movement
 - as a player I wish that the robot can visit a flag to drive the game forward.